 The idea that we will be judged according to works is a remarkably contentious one.
 It would seem that the thought of being “judged according to works” requires that God’s grace must be denied.
 In other words, to say that [more]

-Understanding the Bible can be difficult.
+Attempting to understand the Bible can be difficult.
 For many centuries, the Catholic Church taught that the Bible could only be understood by an ordained priest.
 In modern times, people like N.T.
-Wright and other well-credentialed theologians are [more]
+Wright and other [more]

 Jesus’ mission is something that can be confused with His actions.
 What Jesus came to this world to do (Jesus’ mission) and what he did (Jesus’ activities) are not necessarily the same thing.
 For example, one of the things [more]